ktaylor63/southeast/site/content/articles/taking-aim-at-organics.md

 Carter, who lives in metro Atlanta, is one of a growing group of new sportsmen (and women) introduced to hunting courtesy of Field to Fork.
 A national initiative, Field to Fork is offered by a variety of organizations, including the Georgia Wildlife Federation, Quality Deer Management Association and the National Wild Turkey Federation.
 Based on a program started in Kentucky, Field to Fork has its headquarters in Georgia and operates in seven additional states &mdash; Michigan, Missouri, New York, New Hampshire, Pennsylvania, Texas and Virginia.

 The program stresses the benefits of hunting &mdash; for exercise, to manage wildlife populations, to put additive-free food on the table.
 A bonus: knowing that the harvested animal lived a truly wild life &mdash; free of pen or paddock, uncaged and unfettered.

+{{< figure class="photo-right" src="/images/pages/field-to-fork-mark-carter.jpg" alt="A red-headed man with a beard" caption="Charles Swanson Evans, Georgia's R3 manager, is a lifelong hunter.
+He believes Field to Fork will help get new hunters into the field.
+Photo by Mark Davis, USFWS." >}}

 Carter and a handful of other novice hunters spent the bulk of a weekend late last year getting a hands-on introduction to hunting.
 He considers his time well spent &mdash; a reason, too, to pass along what he learned to his sons, ages 5, 8 and 10.